Fruiti Pops, Inc. Recalls "Fruiti Pops" Brand Mamey Frozen Fruit Bars Because of Potential Health Risk

 Do I have a Fruiti Pops Fruit Bar Food Poisoning Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Fruiti Pops Salmonella food poisoning lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food contamination cases in all 50 states.